Arctic Marathon - 25 Oct 2025 (AM24)

 Experience

-Indulge in the rich history of this former Viking stronghold while exploring one of Scandinavia's liveliest capital city Copenhagen.
+Indulge in the rich history of this former Viking stronghold while exploring one of Scandinavia's liveliest capital cities - Copenhagen.
 The real journey on board the Ocean Albatros ship begins when participants arrive in Kangerlussuaq, which is located on Greenland's western coast.
-Greenland, the new realm that Erik the Red originally found, is the next stop on the route from Copenhagen..
-During the first several days of the trip, the ship sails north into the Ilulissat Icefjord, which is known as the "Iceberg Capital of the World" and is a UNESCO World Heritage Site.
-Located in the scenic Ilimanaq, on the south side of the Ilulissat Icefjord, is the venue for our 2024 Arctic Marathon, Half-Marathon, and Ultra 50K.
+'Greenland', the new realm that Erik the Red originally 'founded', is the next stop on the route from Copenhagen.
+During the first several days of the trip, the ship sails north into the Ilulissat Icefjord, which is known as the 'iceberg capital of the world' and is a UNESCO World Heritage Site.
+Located in the scenic Ilimanaq, on the south side of the Ilulissat Icefjord, is the venue for the Arctic Marathon, Half-Marathon, and Ultra 50K.
+This is the epitome of combining adventure and running.
+The itinerary speaks for itself and is certainly one you don't want to miss!

 Inclusions